microsoft/fluentui/specs/Menu.md

 | rightCenter          | after         | center     |
 | rightBottomEdge      | after         | bottom     |

 First it's necessary to note the difference between the vocabulary used between the two. v7 will use `left` and `right` while v0 uses `before` and `after`. v0 vocabulary here is chosen to convey the appropriate meaning regardless of RTL by using the semantics of the conntent.
+It's also interesting to note that it's possible to supply an explicit RTL hint to v7 which is a flip by default. v0 will flip by default but requires the consumer to detect RTL scenarios and modify props in these situations

 In general the separation of both the position and alignment in v0 results in an API that is easier to use if a consumer only needs to modify one of the two props.
 However both try to achieve the same result in the end.